vasanthv/stylize.css/README.md

 # stylize.css [In Development]
-> A beautiful alternative to reset.css or normalize.css.
+> A beautiful alternative CSS resets & normalizers.